staranto/tfctl/CONTRIBUTING.md

 # Contributing to tfctl

 Thanks for your interest in improving `tfctl`!
-We welcome contributions of all kinds:
+All contributions are welcome:

 - Bug reports & fixes
 - New features & enhancements